anupbista/gitboard/README.md

 - Install dependencies: `npm install` or `yarn`

-- Add a environment file named .env for local and use server environment varibales for deployment
+- Add a environment file named .env for local and use server environment variables for deployment

 - Start the server: `npm start` or `yarn start`